Career break process

 Colleagues need to complete the Career Break Request form below and give it to their manager.
 They should ideally give at least three months’ notice to help their manager plan ahead.

 Managers should meet with the colleague to talk about their request and understand how it might work.
 It’s useful for managers to take notes about what was discussed.

 We’ll carefully consider all requests and only turn them down if we really have to e.g. it’d be hard to get temporary cover or the colleague is working on a crucial project.
-If we do need to turn down a request, we’ll let the colleague know as soon as possible, explaining the reasons why, and confirm things in a letter (template letter CB1 - find this on the intranet).
+If we do need to turn down a request, we’ll let the colleague know as soon as possible, explaining the reasons why, and confirm things in a letter (template letter CB1, below).
 There is no right of appeal.

 Managers can agree to accept the career break request but to start at a later date.